A kind of Lagrangian chaotic property of the Arnold-Beltrami-Childress flow

-Let us further consider the ABC flows in the case of $A=1$, $B=0.7$ and $0\leq C < 0.43$.
-It is found that the time $T_{trans}$ of transition from laminar flow to turbulence increases as $C$ decreases from $0.1$ to $0.0001$, as shown in Table~\ref{C_Tran-T}.
-When $0\leq C\leq0.1$, there is a linear relationship:
+In addition, let us further consider the ABC flows for $A=1$, $B=0.7$ and different values of $C$, and for each case we use the Monte-Carlo method to randomly choose 10000 starting points in $-\,\pi\leq x,y,z < +\,\pi$.
+It is found that the transition time $T_{tran}$ when the flow alters from laminar flow to turbulence increases as $C$ decreases from $0.1$ to $0.0001$, as shown in table~\ref{C_Tran-T}.
+We found that, when $0 < C\leq0.1$, there exists a linear relationship

-as illustrated in Fig.~\ref{C_Tran}, indicating that $T_{tran} \to +\infty$ as $C\to 0$, say, the transition from laminar flow to turbulence should never occur when $C=0$, which agrees with our numerical simulation in the case of $C=0$ mentioned above.
+as illustrated in figure~\ref{C_Tran}, indicating that $T_{tran} \to +\infty$ as $C\to 0$.
+Hence, indeed the transition from laminar flow to turbulence should never occur when $C=0$, which agrees with our numerical simulation in the case of $C=0$ mentioned above.